 There will be two presentation formats: paper presentations and workshops.
 Papers will be presented in one of three track working groups:

 - Technology and Innovative Pedagogy in the Classroom

 - Promoting Diversity, Equity, and Inclusion in the Classroom

 Paper proposals are welcome on a variety of topics, including innovative pedagogical methods and techniques, assessment, experiential learning, simulations, curriculum development, deliberation in the physical classroom and online as well as in community engaged pedagogies, the impact and influence of diversity and difference(s) on inclusive instruction, and more.
 Accepted papers will be presented in a working group “track session” format similar to the APSA Teaching and Learning Conference.

 Workshops should be designed to be highly interactive and provide hands-on experience, demonstrating a learning tool or technique which participants could immediately implement in the classroom.
 Workshops are 90 minutes and examples include: creating campus-wide civic engagement initiatives, using in-class debate to enhance student learning, and techniques for discussing difficult issues in the classroom.

 We invite proposals from all educators who teach political science and related subjects—university and college faculty, administrators, high school teachers, graduate students, research scholars, and others.
-All participants will need to register for the 2020 APSA Annual Meeting & Exhibition through the APSA website in order to attend the TLC at APSA.
+All participants must be registered for the 2020 APSA Annual Meeting & Exhibition through the APSA website in order to attend the TLC at APSA.
 Registration will open in March 2020.

 Jyl Josephson, Rutgers University-Newark